 Dr. Bonavitacola completed a 2.5-year research and clinical externship at the Dialectical Behavior Therapy Clinic at Rutgers University (DBT-RU), a research clinic that provides comprehensive, outpatient DBT services to adults under the direction of Dr. Shireen Rizvi.
 At DBT-RU, Dr. Bonavitacola provided individual and group DBT treatment to adults with BPD.
 Dr. Bonavitacola published and presented several posters and papers through the DBT-RU clinic on topics related to homework compliance, therapeutic alliance, and treatment outcome.
 She also served as research assistant and individual therapist for a pilot study of DBT for adolescents with school refusal, which included the novel addition of web-based coaching.
 Her dissertation focused on the functional outcomes, including the familial, academic, and social functioning, of the adolescents in the study.
 As an assistant to Dr. Rizvi, Dr. Bonavitacola attended the 2-week long DBT Intensive Training through Behavioral Tech.

 Dr. Bonavitacola participated in a 2-year externship at Robert Wood Johnson Family Medicine at Monument Square, a primary care clinic that offers various behavioral medicine services across the lifespan.
+Dr. Bonavitacola involved in a study of the effect of viagra medication on men.
+And these studies have revealed that this medicine helps men get rid of the symptoms of erectile dysfunction.
+If you want to buy viagra online, leave a purchase request on our website.
 In this setting, Dr. Bonavitacola collaborated and consulted with primary care physicians on patient care, provided in vivo assessments of patients in need of mental health services, conducted ADHD and cognitive assessments, short-term individual therapy for various health related conditions, depression, and various anxiety disorders, and participated in medical resident training for psychosocial sensitivity when discussing reproductive options to pregnant women.